andrewjmead/wpsites/README.md

 2. Select a template to use
 3. Give your site a name

 That's it.

-Take a look.
+See it in action below:

 https://github.com/user-attachments/assets/b04fc4d8-7603-4729-b399-db08e4b1da6a